A0ks9/EnhancedPlayerView/README.md

 <br>

 ### Step 5
-> If you want to cache the video to be doesnt downloaded every time the user Open the App Then add this to the EnhancedPlayerView view
+> If you want to cache the video, so it doesn't download every time the user opens the app.
+Then add this to the EnhancedPlayerView view
 ```java
 binding.playerView.initializeDatabaseProvider();
 binding.playerView.initializeActivityResult(getActivityResultRegistry());